Losant/losant-templates/application-templates/particle-monitor-one/README.md

 With these steps complete, you can use register your custom Monitor One gateway.

-## Threshold Events

-This template comes with automatic threshold checking and [Event](https://docs.losant.com/applications/events/) creation.
-Thresholds are only checked for devices created from the Monitor One recipe provided by this template.
-If you're using a custom Monitor One gateway and a custom device recipe, you can modify the **Check Thresholds** workflow to incorporate your custom device data.

-Incoming data is compared against the following [Device Tags](https://docs.losant.com/devices/overview/#device-tags) to determine whether an event should be created:

-1. `threshold_temperature_low`: if the sensor's temperature is less than or equal to this value, an event is created.
-1. `threshold_temperature_high`: if the sensor's temperature is greater than or equal to this value, an event in created.
-1. `threshold_humidity_low`: if the sensor's humidity is less than or equal to this value, an event is created.
-1. `threshold_humidity_high`: if the sensor's humidity is greater than or equal to this value, an event is created.

-These values can be set on the device registration page inside your experience and can be changed at any time.

 ## Monitor One Configuration

 This template provides a custom user interface for changing the [Monitor One's Configuration](https://docs.particle.io/reference/tracker/tracker-configuration/#monitor-one-configuration).
 After a device is registered, you can access the configuration by clicking on the device's **Gateway Settings** tab.
 If this tab displays an error, please ensure your Particle Product ID and Access Token have been properly configured through the Particle admin page.